 Sponsorship and TD Upskilling Program

 We're delighted to be rolling out a new FNHPA Sponsorship Program and the TD Upskilling Program.
-We know that the cost of our courses may have been a barrier in the past, but now housing staff from First Nations across the country will be able to apply to have their course costs, membership fees, conference registration costs and more, covered by our sponsorship program.
+We know that the cost of our courses may have been a barrier in the past, but now housing staff from First Nations across the country will be able to apply to have their course costs, membership fees, conference registration costs and more, reimbursed by our sponsorship program.

 Several different forms of sponsorship and tuition assistance are available to individuals working in, or aspiring to, positions within the First Nation Housing Industry who meet the sponsorship eligibility requirements of the program.
 The intent of the FNHPA Sponsorship Program is to assist those employed in First Nations housing with no or limited training and development funding to access professional support from the FNHPA.
 The objective of the TD Upskilling Program is to reduce barriers to accessing education and training through upskilling or micro credentialing support.